AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 5. After collecting a sample from each cup, move the cups back into the incubator in random order to randomize position in the incubator.
 6. Record the sample locations in the notebook.
 7. Put the plate on the loading platform.
+8. Select the "resazurin-fluorescence" protocol.
+9. Collect and export readings as directed in the plate software.
+10. Save the file as: `YYYYMMDD_18C_T0_fl.xlsx`.
+For example, `20250128_18C_T0_fl.xlsx`.
+11. Now, repeat measurements under absorbance.
+Select the "resazurin-absorbance" protocol.
-8. Collect and export readings as directed in the plate software.
+12. Collect and export readings as directed in the plate software.
-9. Save the file as: `YYYYMMDD_18C_T0.xlsx`.
-For example, `20250128_18C_T0.xlsx`.
+13. Save the file as: `YYYYMMDD_18C_T0_ab.xlsx`.
+For example, `20250128_18C_T0_ab.xlsx`.
-10. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
+14. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
-11. Record the time of the measurement.
-Rinse the 96 well palte thoroughly.
+15. Record the time of the measurement.
+Rinse the 96 well plate thoroughly.
-12. Repeat at 1, 2, and 3 hours of incubation at 18°C.
+16. Repeat at 1, 2, and 3 hours of incubation at 18°C.

 ## Measurements at 42°C